rapodaca/dialect/src/manuscript.md

 In a similar manner assigned PPBs can be decoded.
 The process starts by placing Atom 1 to the left of Atom 2 along the x-axis.
 The PPB between the left terminal and its neighbor (Atom 0) uses the `Up` state.
 The neighbor precedes the left terminal, so Atom 0 should be placed in the lower-left quadrant.
 The PPB between the right terminal and its neighbor (Atom 3) uses the `Up` state.
 The neighbor (Atom 3) succeeds the right terminal (Atom 2).
 Therefore, Atom 3 is placed in the upper right quadrant.
 This results in the expected conformation (*E*).

+The distributed nature of conformational encoding means that several additive error states are possible:

+- Overspecification.
+This state occurs when two or more PPBs share a common ancestor and simultaneously use the same parity, this placing multiple neighbors into the same quadrant.
+- Underspecification.
+A required and non-deducible PPB is absent.
+This state occurs when a double bond terminal connects to at least one neighbor through a PPB, but the terminal's mate does not.
+- Misspecification.
+A PPB is used between atoms lacking at least one double bond.

+A reader that detects one of these error conditions must abort the molecular graph being read and report the error state.
+It is possible for a conformation to be both overspecified and underspecified.

+[Figure: Error States]

+An exception to the underspecification rule applies in the case of conjugated polyenes.
+In this case a double bond with a terminal bearing a PPB does not require the opposing terminal to also bear a neighbor with a PPB.
+If the opposing terminal lacks neighbors, no error is generated and reading continues normally.
+If the opposing terminal has at least one neighbor, the bond to it need not be a PPB.
+In either case the conformation of the double bond in question remains undefined.

+[Figure: Error State Exceptions]

+Given that conformational specification is distributed over three or more bonds, some conformations will be difficult or possible to represent.
+Cyclooctatetraene offers an example.
+Although the (E, E, E, E) conformation is accessible, the (Z, E, E, E) conformation is not.
+This problem arises because the same PPB encodes a partial conformation of two different double bonds.

+[Figure: Cyclooctatetraene]

 # Configuration

 \[TODO\]